luxi-huang/NotAnyMike.github.io/_posts/2019-01-01-sensor_fusion.md

 ---
 ### Conlusion:
-After sensor fused IMU and cameras, the tracking camera T265 could able to detect depth, and depth camera D435i has tracking functions.
-We can build map and do loop closure on each camera individually.
-The tracking camera T265 can find more accurate odometry than D435i, but D435i point cloud build more accurate and detailed than tracking camera du to its featured RGBD eyes.
+After sensor fusion the IMU and camera data, the tracking camera T265 is able to detect depth, and depth camera D435i would have tracking functions.
+We can build maps and do loop closure on each camera individually.
+The tracking camera T265 can find more accurate odometer than D435i, but D435i point cloud map is more accurate and detailed than the tracking camera due to its featured RGBD eyes.

-### Next Step:
+### Future Work:
-The next step for this project is apply each camera on robot, and assign robot some tasks, such as tracking and avoid obstables, then compare the robot performance for each camera.
+Test two camera on the real robot, try the tasks like tracking or avoiding obstables, and compare which camera performance is better.

 For more detailed on code for this project. please visit: [https://github.com/luxi-huang/Sensor-Fusion-Realsense-Camera](https://github.com/luxi-huang/Sensor-Fusion-Realsense-Camera){:target="_blank"}